 KYC process includes ID card verification, face verification, document verification such as utility bills as proof of address, and biometric verification.

 Banks must comply with KYC regulations and anti-money laundering regulations to limit fraud.
 KYC compliance responsibility rests with the banks.

 In case of failure to comply, heavy penalties can be applied.

-In the U.S., Europe, the Middle East, and the Asia Pacific, a cumulated USD26 billion in fines have been levied for non-compliance with AML, KYC, and sanctions-fines in the past ten years (2008-2018) - let alone the reputational damage done that has not been measured.
+In the U.S., Europe, the Middle East, and the Asia Pacific, a cumulated USD26 billion in fines has been levied for non-compliance with AML, KYC, and sanctions-fines the past ten years (2008-2018) - let alone the reputational damage done and not measured.